Update August 2022

-It took me a while to decide what tree(s) we should buy to replace the two spindly pine trees we had removed.
-Having lots of shade from our existing trees didn’t make it easy since most trees love sun – AND any deciduous trees must have at least a 2″ caliper according to the city rules.
+It took me a while to decide what tree(s) we should buy to replace the two spindly pine trees we removed.
+Having lots of shade from our existing trees didn’t make it easy since most trees love the sun – AND any deciduous trees must have at least a 2″ caliper according to the city rules.
 Sheesh.
-I decided to search for a Paperbark Maple, which sports a lovely chestnut colored peeling bark and bright green leaves.
-This tree also graces the Great Plant Picks list of ‘Trees for Shade’ so I figured it would be a good choice.
+I decided to search for a Paperbark Maple, which sports a lovely chestnut-colored peeling bark and bright green leaves.
+This tree also graces the Great Plant Picks list of ‘Trees for Shade,’ so I figured it would be a good choice.
 I was lucky to find one with a (barely) thick enough trunk locally at Sky Nursery.
-The winning specimen wasn’t the most attractive shape, and I probably would have picked a taller, skinnier one if I could, but now that it’s in the ground I actually love it.
+The winning specimen wasn’t the most attractive shape, and I probably would have picked a taller, skinnier one if I could, but now that it’s in the ground, I actually love it.

 06/2019: Planted next to creek.
 One of two trees planted to replace the pine trees we removed.